-Centre for Computational Biology is a mutli-disciplinary lab providing a broad expertise in analytical, algorithmic and infrastructure solutions for computational biology, translational bioinformatics and agrigenomics.
-Areas of research interests are: immunooncology, genome stability and integrity, transposable elements biology, population and medical genetics.
-We are also engaged in several crop genetics initiatives to achieve high-accuracy marker-assisted selection and to delineate mechanisms of host-pathogen interactions.
-As large-scale data management is essential for experimental science, we design big data and analytics ecosystems to drive and support biomedical, as well as agrigenomics research to the next level.
+Centre for Computational Biology is a multi-disciplinary lab providing broad expertise in analytical, algorithmic and infrastructure solutions for computational biology, translational bioinformatics and agrigenomics.
+Areas of research interest are immunooncology, genome stability and integrity, transposable elements biology, as well as population and medical genetics.
+We are also engaged in several crop genetics initiatives to achieve high-accuracy marker-assisted selection and delineate mechanisms of host-pathogen interactions.
+As large-scale data management is essential for experimental science, we design big data and analytics ecosystems to support and drive biomedical research and agrigenomics studies to the next level.

 News & Events